Grieving a Parent with Dementia: A Family’s Story of FTD Caregiving

 I started individual therapy for a space to unpack grief and guilt without judgment.
 Local support groups through the Alzheimer’s Association connected me with caregivers who understood without explanation.

 We created a private Facebook group for Mom’s friends to share memories and updates.
 People who’d known her for forty years could stay connected to her story and feel less helpless.
+It also meant I didn’t have to repeat the same painful updates in twenty separate phone calls.

 Mom doesn’t know who we are now.
 Her face doesn’t light up when we walk in.
 Her words are gone.
 This stage brought a new, deeper layer of grief.